 Example: A .shp file (aka. shapefile) is used to display vector shapes (points, lines, and polygons).
 While shapefiles have tabular data for the associated vector shapes, this file is not compatible with other tabular software programs like Microsoft Excel.

 It’s no surprise that with a process as complicated as data conversion there will be some hiccups along the way.
 One of the most common (and irritating) issues that often occur with data conversion is losing information during the conversion.

 For example, if you convert a .doc to a .txt, you will inevitably lose styling and formatting information due to the structural differences of the files.
 If you convert a shapefile into an image, you will inevitably lose the tabular data because image files do not support that kind of additional information.

 Data conversion programs can help you avoid this issue.
 In many cases, data conversion programs will offer extensive support for transforming data specifically to help you meet your unique needs.
 These capabilities make data conversion platforms optimal over the workaround of merely opening a file format in a program and then saving it as a different file format.

 FME For Data Conversion

-Data conversion software like FME can help you quickly and easily convert your data from one format to another.
-FME supports over 450 formats and applications to help you connect your data no matter the structure or level of compatibility your data has with other formats and applications.
-There is built-in support for the supported file structures so you can read and write your data without needing to be trained on the design of any particular format formally.
+Data conversion software like FME can help you quickly and easily convert data from one format to another.
+FME supports over 450 formats and applications to help you connect data no matter the structure or level of compatibility the data has with other formats and applications.
+There is built-in support for the supported file structures so you can read and write data without needing to be trained on the design of any particular format formally.